 SparkleShare is a service worth considering if you want to have complete control over your data.
-Now, it doesn’t offer a server of its own for hoarding data, just the means for you to setup your own synchronization system.
+Now, it doesn’t offer a server of its own for hoarding data, just the means for you to set up your own synchronization system.
 This allows you to choose where your data is stored without the worry of it getting lost by third-party services.

 SparkleShare also supports Windows and Mac systems with mobile apps for Android and iOS in the works.
-To top it off, this project is open source and is pretty simple to setup, at least for Windows and Mac users.
+To top it off, this project is open source and is pretty simple to set up, at least for Windows and Mac users.

-Copy is one of the most recommended site similar to Ubuntu One we’ve come across.
+Copy is one of the most recommended sites similar to Ubuntu One we’ve come across.
 Like Google Drive, it offers you 15GB of free storage and various paid subscriptions.
 Copy is a viable option if you want to send large files or folders without any restrictions.
 It has no upload size limits and unlimited views.
 This service also has its own servers in-house and it protects your data by applying multiple layers of encryption including AES 256.

 Apart from this, there are other security features available as well.
-You can sign up for a pro account which will fetch you 250GB for $9.99 per month and there are enterprise solutions too.
+You can sign up for a pro account that will fetch you 250GB for $9.99 per month and there are enterprise solutions too.
 Copy works on multiple platforms including iOS, Android, Mac, Windows Phone and Windows.

 ownCloud is like SparkleShare, but with a plethora of features.
-The service is basically free and it allows you to sync content to your own servers which eliminates privacy concerns and other problems of cloud hosting services. ownCloud makes it easy for you to setup your own server and access data stored on it from anywhere through a web interface or dedicated applications for PC and mobile.
+The service is basically free and it allows you to sync content to your own servers which eliminates privacy concerns and other problems of cloud hosting services. ownCloud makes it easy for you to set up your own server and access data stored on it from anywhere through a web interface or dedicated applications for PC and mobile.
 Its sync feature updates all of your devices with the latest files and you’ll be able to allow others to access the content by sharing publicly or privately.

 One of the most interesting features here is that it allows you to mount other cloud services such as DropBox, Swift, FTPs and more.
 And like Google Drive, ownCloud permits real-time sharing and editing of documents.
-There are many other interesting tools here including an un-delete function, file thumbnail previews, user avatars, activity monitoring and an app store amongst others.
+There are many other interesting tools here including a un-delete function, file thumbnail previews, user avatars, activity monitoring and an app store amongst others.

-SpiderOak positions itself as one of the most secure service like Ubuntu One on this roster.
+SpiderOak positions itself as one of the most secure services like Ubuntu One on this roster.
 The company’s main goal is to provide cloud storage without any privacy concerns.
 Their ‘zero-knowledge’ approach basically ensures that no one will be able to view your data, even themselves.
 This is made possible by encrypting the data before it’s uploaded and decrypting only when it is downloaded by the owner.